it-com-engineering/stackexchange-dump-to-postgres/README.md

  - For some additional indexes and tables, you can also execute the the following;
    - `psql stackoverflow < ./sql/optional_post.sql`
    - Again, remember to user the correct database name here, if not `stackoverflow`.
+ - Loading All Data at once
    - To load all data at once, including `Post` bodies and `Comment` text, you can use the `load_all.sh` script.
 Keep in mind this will drop all of your existing tables and re-load the data.
+   - Call it using `./load_all.sh /path/to/xml/files/`

 ## Caveats and TODOs

  - It prepares some indexes and views which may not be necessary for your analysis.